bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/hippias.md

 * However, Pappus reports that Sporus had two criticisms of Hippias's method with which he agrees.
 * The point here seems to be a question of what exactly Hippias is trying to show with his quadratrix.

-Born about 460BC, Elis, Peloponnese, Greece.
+Born about 460 BC, Elis, Peloponnese, Greece.
 Died about 400 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hippias/)